 - See: the Abrolhos Islands via a stunning scenic flight or live-aboard charter

 - Taste: Western Rock Lobster or fish at the Chapman Valley Fishing Park

 - Relax: at Ellendale Pool overnight or picnic for the day

 - Base: yourself in Geraldton to explore Wildflower hotspots

 - Photograph: “Horizon”, the art installation on the Beresford Foreshore

-Geraldton is a convenient place to stay overnight when travelling along the Coral Coast shoreline or inland to Western Australia's premier wildflower location - Coalseam Conservation Park - home of the everlasting carpets of colourful flowers between August-October.
+Geraldton is a convenient place to stay overnight when travelling along the Coral Coast shoreline or inland to Western Australia's premier wildflower locations, Mullewa, Mingenew, and Coalseam Conservation Park - home of the everlasting carpets of colourful flowers between August-October.

 Fly or cruise to Geraldton's 120 coral atolls - the Abrolhos Islands found approximately 60kms off the coast.
 Explore the islands flora and fauna including endangered sea lions and extremely rare birdlife, nesting on the islands' beaches.
 If being in the water, go snorkelling on the reef to see the 1429 Batavia ship wreck up-close, find coloured pearls, or cast a line for some bald-chin groper, dhufish or coral trout.

-To the north-east, Chapman Valley is 20 minute scenic drive and is especially in the winter months with fields of golden wheat and canola rolling over table-top mountains.
+To the north-east, Chapman Valley is 20 minute drive with Northampton a 30 minute drive - both towns have vast fields of golden wheat and canola rolling over table-top mountains during the winter months.
 The town is home to a host of alternative industries including breweries/distilleries, lavender farms and aquaculture tourism ventures in addition to wildflowers during Spring.

 Discover 14 sites of significance to local Aboriginal people on the Yamaji Drive Trail.
 Visit the Geraldton Visitor Centre for further information and a map of the trails.